Laszlo-JFLMTCO/quiz-helper/README.md

 - tests => boooooo!
 - not much error handling, so make sure you enter numbers :)

+## Deployed
+If you want to try this, you can access it here: [https://quiz-helper.onlinexperience.com/](https://quiz-helper.onlinexperience.com/)

 ---
 Original README content after generating react app:
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).